 If your hair is on the yellowish-orange end of the spectrum, purple shampoo can help.
 Like blue shampoo, purple shampoo is another at-home option with color pigments formulated to counteract brassy yellow tones in color-treated hair.
 It’s primarily used to tone lighter hair colors, such as platinum blonde or silvery gray.

-Try using the L’Oréal Paris EverPure Sulfate-Free Brass Toning Purple Shampoo with the L’Oréal Paris EverPure Sulfate-Free Brass Toning Purple Conditioner.
-This system works to hydrate strands and neutralize brassy tones in blonde, bleached, highlighted, and silver hair.
+Try using the L’Oréal Paris EverPure Sulfate-Free Purple Shampoo for Blonde Hair with the L’Oréal Paris EverPure Sulfate-Free Purple Conditioner for Blonde Hair.
+This system hydrates strands and neutralizes brassy tones in blonde, bleached, highlighted, and silver hair.
 Apply the shampoo and follow with the conditioner two to three times a week or when hair looks orange.

-Supplement your shampoo and conditioner with the ultra-pigmented L’Oréal Paris EverPure Sulfate-Free Anti Brass Purple Treatment for extra toning assistance.
+Supplement your shampoo and conditioner with a purple mask, like the L’Oréal Paris EverPure Sulfate-Free Anti Brass Purple Treatment, for extra toning assistance.
 Once a week, spread a full tube over damp, towel-dried hair.
 Let it sit for five minutes before rinsing thoroughly.

 How To Use Toner for Orange Hair: The Bottom Line